SurniaUlula/wpsso-organization/readme.txt

 Select an Schema Organization sub-type (Corporation, Educational, NGO, Performing Group, etc.) for Google's Knowledge Graph.

-Select an optional place / location / address for your home page and/or each additional Organization.
+Select an optional place / location / address for your home page Organization and/or each additional Organization you create.

 Provide an Organization selector for the [WPSSO Schema JSON-LD Markup Pro](https://wpsso.com/extend/plugins/wpsso-schema-json-ld/) add-on: